DFHack/dfhack/docs/Compile.rst

 How to get the code
 ===================
-DFHack doesn't have any kind of system of code snapshots in place, so you will have to get code from the github repository using git.
+DFHack doesn't have any kind of system of code snapshots in place, so you will have to get code from the Github repository using git.
 How to get git is described under the instructions for each platform.

 To get the latest release code (master branch)::